-- The Physics 141 homework assignments will in general have three components: - A WeBWorK component (focused on analytical problem solving). - A written component (detailed written solutions to be handed in) - An optional (extra credit) programming component (focused on solving problems without nice analytical solutions).
-For most programming problems a skeleton program will be provided. - All homework components can be accessed via our homepage. - Homework set 1 is due on Friday 9/6/24 at noon. - You are encouraged to work together on the assignments!
+- The Physics 141 homework assignments - will in general have three components:

+- NeBbyorK component (focused on analytical problem solving).
+A wethorK component (focused on analytical problem solving).
+A written component (detailed written solutions to be handed in).
+An optional (extra credit) programming component (focused on solving problems without nice analytical solutions).
+For most programming problems a skeleton program will be provided. - · All homework components can be accessed via our homepage. - Homework set 1 is due on Friday 9/6/24 at - · You are encouraged to work together on the assignments!
+Frank L. H. Wolfs